CSCI305/csci305-java-lab/README.md

 # Java

 For this lab you will use Java.
-Java is already install on all machines in the lab, if you wish to install Java yourself, please visit http://www.oracle.com/java
+Java is already install on all machines in the lab, if you wish to install Java yourself, please visit [Java Website](http://www.oracle.com/java).

-All students should use Java 8 Standard Edition for this lab.
+All students should use **Java 8 Standard Edition** for this lab.

 # Game Overview

-Rock-paper-scisors-lizard-Spock is a five-gesture expansion of the classic game rock-paper-scissors.
-The game was invented by Sam Kass, but popularized in the clip from the TV show `Big Bang Theory`: https://www.youtube.com/watch?v=x5Q6-wMx-K8.
-You may also find the wikipedia page useful: http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock.
+Rock-paper-scissors-lizard-Spock is a five-gesture expansion of the classic game rock-paper-scissors.
+The game was invented by Sam Kass, but popularized in the clip from the TV show `Big Bang Theory`: [Click to see a clip](https://www.youtube.com/watch?v=x5Q6-wMx-K8).
+You may also find the Wikipedia page [on the game](http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock) useful as well.

 This diagram explains the outcomes of the game: